 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’ dive right in!

 Can I qualify for life insurance after I’ve been prescribed Morphine?

 Yes, individuals can and will often be able to qualify for a traditional term or whole life insurance policy after being prescribed Morphine.
 Some may even be able to qualify for a Preferred Plus.

 Why do life insurance companies care if I’ve been prescribed Morphine?

 Life insurance companies “care” if an individual has been prescribed Morphine for two main reasons.
 First, Morphine isn’t a medication that is commonly prescribed to someone who isn’t suffering a serious injury or a pre-existing medical condition which is causing them to suffer from serious pain.

 So, it makes sense that a life insurance company would want to know more about what kind of pre-existing medical condition you are suffering from (suffered from), which warranted your prescription.

 The second main reason…

-Why a life insurance company is going to “care” about whether or not you’ve been prescribed Morphine is because Morphine is a prescription medication that has the ability to cause one to become addicted or develop a dependency for which can cause one to suffer from some VERY significant health issues even death!
+Why most top life insurance companies are going to “care” about whether or not you’ve been prescribed Morphine is because Morphine is a prescription medication that can cause one to become addicted or develop a dependency for, which can cause one to suffer from some VERY significant health issues even, death!